How to ensure your Board Application makes the shortlist

 Strategy #5

-BE PATIENT.
-When applying for a board role, consider that recruiting a new director may not always be a top priority for the board.
 Various reasons can cause delays or hesitations in the appointment process.
-Issues to consider include coordinating board members outside of regular board meetings, limited resources for recruitment management, being overwhelmed by a high volume of applications, prioritizing executive duties over recruitment duties, lack of recruitment experience among HR executives and the board, and potential fundamental organizational or business changes during the board recruitment process.
+Issues to consider include coordinating board members outside of regular board meetings, limited resources for recruitment management, being overwhelmed by a high volume of applications, prioritizing executive duties over recruitment duties, a lack of recruitment experience among HR executives and board directors, and potential fundamental organizational or business changes during the board recruitment process.

 In Summary